Fates-List/lynx/api-docs/endpoints.md

 Endpoint to check amount of votes a user has.

 - votes | The amount of votes the bot has.
-- voted | Whether or not the user has *ever* voted for the bot.
+- voted | Whether or not the user has *ever* voted for a bot in the past 8 hours.
 - timestamps | A list of timestamps that the user has voted for the bot on that has been recorded.
 - expiry | The time when the user can next vote.
 - vote_right_now | Whether a user can vote right now.
 Currently equivalent to `vote_epoch < 0`.